 Jan Gray, GRVI Phalanx: A Massively Parallel RISC-V FPGA Accelerator Accelerator, 24th IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM 2016), May 2016.
 Received the FCCM 2016 Best Short Paper Award.
 [PDF]

-Here are two example GRVI Phalanx designs, with 400 and 1680 RISC-V cores:
+Here are some example GRVI Phalanx designs:

 Other Conference Sightings